kulchenko/AmdPHP/README.md

 });
 ```

-To the config/config file.php adding the line:
+Add the code to the `config/config.php` file:

 ```php
 return [